allebone/help.omni.af.mil/docs/PEX/Training.md

     6. In Oracle Base, browse to and select C:\\Oracle\\ODAC\_PEX, leave the Software Location Name and Path as is, then select Next.

     7. Select the fol owing two checkboxes ‘Oracle Data Provider for .NET 11.2.0.1’ and ‘Oracle Instant Client 11.2.0.1’.
-Make sure al other boxes are NOT checked.
+Make sure all other boxes are NOT checked.
 Then select Next.

     8. Review the Summary dialog.
 Click the ‘Install’ button.